LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 1. In the Add Knowledge Base window, click **Map Content Metadata** if you haven't already done so.
 2. For **Content Provider**, select the name of your CMS provider.
 If you don't see your provider's name listed, select "Others," and then enter the name.

-    If your CMS provider's name was listed, this step populates the **Transformation Spec** editor with a vendor-specific, Jolt transformation specification that's designed for the given request (API call).
-This is a pre-built Jolt specification for a default data structure.
+    If you were able to select your CMS provider's name, this step populates the **Transformation Spec** editor with a vendor-specific, Jolt transformation specification that's designed for the given request (API call).
+This is a pre-built specification for a default data structure.
 You can use the specification as is.
 Alternatively, if you've customized your CMS' data model (e.g., you've added a custom attribute), you can use it as a starter template.

     If your CMS provider's name wasn't listed, no default specification is provided.
 You'll need to write the specification from scratch.